Enrico204/Whatsapp-Desktop/readme.md

 Thanks to @bil-elmoussaoui

+## Installation on Debian/Ubuntu

+You can download the DEB package from the [latest release](https://github.com/Enrico204/Whatsapp-Desktop/releases)

 ## Installation (no package / others platforms)

 Download and run the WhatsApp file from the [latest release](https://github.com/Enrico204/Whatsapp-Desktop/releases).